hackkosice/new-web/README.md

 ### Editing live

 When you want to make changes to the live website, you can either use Git (for developers mostly), or edit the contents directly in GitHub.
-All changes on the `master` branch will be automatically tested for correctness, built and deployed to [dev.hackkosice.com](https://dev.hackkosice.com/).
-The process may take 1-3 minutes, and you can [check the build status on CircleCI](https://app.circleci.com/pipelines/github/hackkosice/new-web).
+All changes on the `master` branch will be automatically tested for correctness, built and deployed to [dev.hackkosice.com/master](https://dev.hackkosice.com/master), or substitute master with any branch name.
+The update should take at most couple of seconds.
 You can check when the website was last built in the footer.

 ### Local installation